TeamAikon/oreid/README.md

 - Express Server - A simple Express server that includes the use of middleware to automate handling of callbacks

+## Warnings

+When integrating with Transit or UAL the providers are interchangeable.
+You can switch between ual-lynx and transit-lynx but only one is allowed at any given time, attempting to pass in duplicate providers will result in an error.

 [Frequently Asked Questions](https://drive.google.com/open?id=1Nx6qm7z8TQRM8S-onmcP0H--21z-gzYDBVEzzfcgE9g)